pguyard-esurv/historic-england-prototype/README.md

-# Historic England API Explorer - Refactored
+# Historic England API Explorer

 A comprehensive, DRY (Don't Repeat Yourself) tool for exploring the National Heritage List for England (NHLE) API and scraping detailed building information from Historic England pages.